 São Paulo has one of the biggest helicopter fleets in the world, and the biggest in Brazil.
 The city has over 200 helipads.
-There are port complex in Latin America.
-The Port of Santos is located in the cities of Santos, Guarujá and Cubatão, in the state of São Paulo, 74.5 kilometres (46.3 miles) away from the centre of the city of São Paulo.
+There are different companies and infrastructure that make helicopters a viable option for transportation in the city.